grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 It's OK to be Unsure
 -------------------------------------

-As you query more points, there will inevitable be a time when you are presented with a point that is inconclusive.
-This may be caused by certain features giving conflicting results, or just that a particular source is missing too much key information for you to assign a confident and justifiable label.
+As you query more points, there will inevitably be a time when you are presented with an inconclusive point.
+This may be caused by specific features giving conflicting results or just that a particular source is missing too much key information for you to assign a confident and justifiable label.

 Given that the model is likely to be training on such a small amount of data, it is not worth risking a potential incorrect label that *may* dramatically affect our models' performance.

 .. image:: ../../images/assign_unsure.png

-By labelling a point as unsure it removes this point from the training set, and then re-queries the training pool for the next most informative source.
+Labelling a point as unsure removes this point from the training set and then re-queries the training pool for the following most informative source.

 No harm done!